abdullah0724/Terraform-3Tier-App/DEPLOYMENT_GUIDE.md

 ### Issue 1: Key Pair Not Found
 **Error**: `InvalidKeyPair.NotFound`
-**Solution**: Ensure the key pair exists in your specified AWS region
+**Solution**: This shouldn't happen as the key pair is auto-generated.
+If it does, run `terraform destroy` and `terraform apply` again.

 ### Issue 2: Insufficient Permissions
 **Error**: `UnauthorizedOperation`